leoloso/leoloso.com/src/speaking.md

 layout: 'layouts/page.njk'
 ---

 I love attending conferences and local meetups, not only as an attendee but, even more, as a speaker!
 If I have experience on some topic, and it is of interest to the community, I will try my best to be accepted to a relevant conference and share my knowledge.

 If you happen to be a conference organizer, [let's work together](mailto:leo@getpop.org)!

 ![That's me speaking @ JSConf Asia 2019](/assets/leo-jsconfasia.jpg "That's me speaking @ JSConf Asia 2019 (image by JSConf organizers)")

 ## Previous engagements

+**15 things (you didn't know) you can do with GraphQL in WordPress** @ [WordCamp Malaysia 2023](https://malaysia.wordcamp.org/2023/session/what-you-dont-yet-know-about-using-graphql-in-wordpress/)

+<iframe src="https://slides.com/leoloso/graphql-in-wordpress/embed" width="576" height="420" scrolling="no" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>

 **Will WordPress be Better with the Block Protocol?** @ [WordSesh 2022](https://wordsesh.com/#schedule) (Online)